Benefits of using a yoga hammock

 Traditional yoga practice is enhanced as postures involving backbends and inversions can be achieved without the strain and effort by using the hammock.
 Deeper stretches can be achieved in the air due to the muscular release, than traditionally experienced on the floor.
-Exercises strengthen the shoulders without compromising flexibility, therefore reducing the injury risk often caused by overstretching the shoulders on the mat.

 Who is this technique suitable for?